CSIAC Scientific and Technical Information (STI) Program

 The Cyber Security and Information Systems Information Analysis Center (CSIAC) has the task of actively collecting information assurance/defensive information operations (IA/DIO)-related STI to share with the Department of Defense (DoD), other Federal Agencies, their contractors, and the Research and Engineering (R&E) community.
 The STI Program is governed by DoD Directive 3200.12, “DoD Scientific and Technical Information (STI) Program (STIP).”

 CSIAC currently has thousands of IA/DIO-related documents in its technical repository and with your help the collection will continue to grow.
 The collection is a combination of classified and unclassified material.
-All of CSIAC's documents are uploaded to the Total Electronic Migration System (TEMS), which is an online repository of STI from all of Defense Technical Information Center's (DTIC's) Information Analysis Centers (IACs).
+All of CSIAC’s documents are uploaded to the Enterprise Content Management System (ECMS), which is an online repository of STI from all of the Defense Technical Information Center’s (DTIC’s) Information Analysis Centers (IACs).

 Why Contribute to the STI Program?